Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

 Communication within the team should be clear, honest, timely, and accurate.
 It allows the team to coordinate divided roles, provide feedback, clarify details, and resolve conflicts effectively.
 Excellent communication is the glue that holds the team together.

-Forming a high-performing team takes time and effort, but once they jell and start producing results, they become indispensable asset of every company.
+Forming a high-performing team takes time and effort, but once they jell and start producing results, they become an indispensable asset of every company.